wmadzha/MaddyMarianne/README.md

 # MaddyMarianne.Core
-An attempt to use MediatR for a CLI templates - Domain Driven Design
+An attempt to use MediatR for a CLI template - Domain Driven Design

 Milestone 1 - Generate Basic Operations